awtotty/chirp/Learnings.md

     - This apparently also helps with SEO
     - I'm still ignorant about the details here, and further reading of docs is needed
     - See https://nextjs.org/docs/pages/building-your-application/rendering/static-site-generation as a starting point
-- Separate linting, deployment, etc. to speed up
+- Separate linting, deployment, etc. to speed up deployment

 ## Overview of deployment:
 - Host serverless on Vercel